brunofaustino/assignments-exchange/README.md

 PGPASSWORD='postgres' psql -h localhost -p 5432 -U postgres -d postgres -c "SELECT * FROM currency_conversion_f LIMIT 5;"
 ```

 # Outputs

+Besides that, here is some evidence of it running:

 ## Assignment 1